datanerd10/personal-projects/README.md

 - Product attributes and their affect on conversion regression
 - k-means clustering to identify tiers of products and destinations
 - SQL for market basket
+- SQL for identifying products that drive new user registration